replicate/cog/docs/python.md

 The `run()` function takes an arbitrary list of named arguments, where each argument name must correspond to a `@cog.input()` annotation.

 `run()` can output strings, numbers, `pathlib.Path` objects, or lists or dicts of those types.
-We are working on supporting other types of output, but for now we recommend base-64 encoding more complex outputs.
+We are working on support for other types of output, but for now we recommend using base-64 encoded strings or `pathlib.Path`s for more complex outputs.

 If the output is a `pathlib.Path` object, that will be returned by the built-in HTTP server as a file download.